 You can use Apple’s infrared (IR) remote control to control slideshows in PowerPoint 2004, PowerPoint 2008 and PowerPoint 2011.
 Here are some instructions for getting this set up.
 PowerPoint 2008 and PowerPoint 2011 both include support for Apple’s remote.
 PowerPoint 2004 does not natively have this capability.
-Instead, you need to use one of the third party applications described in this other article.
+Instead, you need to use a third party application.
 Personally, I’ve used the free iRed Lite.

 Here are instructions on how to set up the Apple Remote to control PowerPoint 2008:

 - Hold your remote control a few inches from your Mac.

 - Simultaneously, press the Menu and Next (right-point arrow) buttons for 5-10 seconds.

 - Open your PowerPoint presentation and click the Slideshow button to put it into slideshow mode.

 - Press the Forward and Back buttons to move through the slideshow.
 Pressing the Pause/Play button will also advance to the next slide.